-- Any missed clinical time must be made up on the scheduled make-up date or by an alternate learning assignment (ALE) as instructed by the lead faculty.
+- Any missed clinical time must be made up on the scheduled make-up date.
 Students missing 0-≤6 hours will make up 6 hours of clinical time.
 Students missing >6-9 hours will make up 9 hours of clinical time.
-Students missing >9-12 hours will make up 12 hours of clinical. - As proficiency of nursing skills is strongly linked to clinical attendance, only absences for extenuating circumstances will be excused (e.g., illness, COVID-19 exposure, military duty, death of an immediate family member, etc.)
+Students missing >9-12 hours will make up 12 hours of clinical. - As proficiency of nursing skills is strongly linked to clinical attendance, only absences for extenuating circumstances will be excused (e.g., illness, COVID-19 exposure, military duty, death of an immediate family member, etc.).
+The lead instructor should be notified in advance of clinical, if possible. - Any student with an unexcused absence will not be allowed to make up the clinical day, which will result in an automatic withdrawal from the course.

-Documentation of the cause for the absence must be provided to the lead instructor (e.g., healthcare provider's note, military orders, obituary, etc.) The lead instructor should be notified in advance of clinical, if possible. - Make-up assignments are due 24 hours prior to the next scheduled clinical day.
-Failure to complete the assigned make-up with a satisfactory grade will result in an automatic withdrawal from the course.
-Failure to complete an assignment after the withdrawal date will result in an unsatisfactory for the clinical component of

-- the course, and a grade of "D" will be received for the course. - Any student with an unexcused absence will not be allowed to make up the clinical day, which will result in an automatic withdrawal from the course.
 If after the withdrawal date, an unsatisfactory for the clinical component of the course will be assigned, and a grade of "D" will be received for the course. - The number of hours the student may be absent due to illness or extenuating circumstances is outlined below: